 9. Carnage and Capitulation

 An estimated 200,000 Germans and 150,000 Russians died in the fall of Berlin, but the carnage was not over.
 Even as Germany’s surrender was being negotiated, Soviet troops went on a rampage.
 As soldiers have done throughout history upon capturing an enemy settlement, they looted, drank and took out both their anger and their pride on the innocent occupants.
 As estimated 100,000 women were raped, and many of them shot afterwards.
-In one district alone, 215 women committed suicide to avoid this fate.
+In one district alone, 215 women committed suicide to avoid this fate.10.
+Dividing the City

 Though the Soviets had taken Berlin, it would not be entirely theirs.
 At the Yalta conference in February, the allies had agreed to divide the city between them.
 America, Britain and France soon brought their areas together to form West Berlin, an island of the west amid the Soviet-controlled sea of East Germany.